Heilongjiang International University

 Heilongjiang International University (黑龙江外国语学院), formerly known as Star College of Harbin Normal University is a university located in Harbin, Heilongjiang, China.

 Heilongjiang International University is situated in Jiangbei, north of the city centre.
 It developed from a small language college but now has expanded to close to 12,000 students.
 It offers a range of majors including Business, English, Chinese, Art and Modern Technology.
-Unique part of the university is the large number of foreign teachers who are typically a cosmopolitan bunch from many different countries.

 Heilongjiang International University has a special affiliation with the London Southbank University.